How it works

 This page explains how Keeply classifies your customers, what each

-metric means, and how product groups work.
+metric means, how groups work, and how auto-recovery campaigns

 Customer statuses